koyotecoin/koyotecoin/doc/descriptors.md

   - Hex encoded public keys (either 66 characters starting with `02` or `03` for a compressed pubkey, or 130 characters starting with `04` for an uncompressed pubkey).
     - Inside `wpkh` and `wsh`, only compressed public keys are permitted.
     - Inside `tr` and `rawtr`, x-only pubkeys are also permitted (64 hex characters).
-  - [WIF](https://en.koyotecoin.it/wiki/Wallet_import_format) encoded private keys may be specified instead of the corresponding public key, with the same meaning.
+  - WIF (Wallet Import Format) encoded private keys may be specified instead of the corresponding public key, with the same meaning.
-  - `xpub` encoded extended public key or `xprv` encoded extended private key (as defined in [BIP 32](https://github.com/koyotecoin/bips/blob/master/bip-0032.mediawiki)).
+  - `xpub` encoded extended public key or `xprv` encoded extended private key (as defined in BIP 32).
     - Followed by zero or more `/NUM` unhardened and `/NUM'` hardened BIP32 derivation steps.
     - Optionally followed by a single `/*` or `/*'` final step to denote all (direct) unhardened or hardened children.
     - The usage of hardened derivation steps requires providing the private key.